 - Identify project risks for all tasks and address them properly.

-- Minimum of 5 years professional experience in Geotechnical engineering;
+- Minimum of 5 years professional experience in geotechnical engineering in NZ preferred;

 - Seismic experience would be advantageous;